Sasser Pass: History

-The Saser Pass could not be avoided in summer and took a huge toll on caravan pack animals, such as ponies and mules.
+The Saser Pass could not be avoided on the caravan route in summer and took a huge toll on caravan pack animals, such as ponies and mules.
 It was too icy for the Bactrian camels, which were the usual pack animals to the north of the Saser Pass.

 Saser Pass lies 37 km southeast of the Siachen Glacier area that the 1972 Simla Agreement between India and Pakistan failed to define clearly.